windows93dotnet/sys42/README.md

 ## ⚠️ WIP

 This project is a work in progress. \
-The API is not 100% stable yet, and the documentation is missing.
+The API is not 100% stable yet, and the documentation is missing. \
+You can check the tests and demos files to learn more on how to use it.

 ---

 ## Does this answer the Ultimate Question ?

-**tl;dr**: Nope, but it can help you build interfaces and desktop-like apps using web technologies, as depicted by [Atwood's Law](https://blog.codinghorror.com/the-principle-of-least-power/).
+**tl;dr**: Nope, but it can help you build interfaces and desktop-like apps using web technologies.

-This project started as a cleanup of the [Windows93](https://windows93.xyz) codebase, a platform mimicking vintage desktop interfaces.
+This project started as a cleanup of the [Windows93](https://windows93.xyz) codebase, a platform website mimicking vintage desktop interfaces.

 Here is a glimpse of what's inside :